 Before the CBC recruited him, Saleem was the global technology editor, Canadian national bureau chief and news editor for Metro International, the world's largest global newspaper and the biggest in Canada by circulation.
 As at September 2006, Metro was the largest and fastest growing international newspaper in the world, with daily editions in over 100 major cities in 21 countries in 19 languages around the world, more than 18.5 million daily readers and over 37.5 million weekly readers.

-In addition to being selected as a Kiplinger Fellow in Public Affairs Journalism at Ohio State University, he has won awards for news innovation in the Knight Mozilla News Technology Design Challenge, Knight Mozilla News Innovation Challenge, and the African News Innovation Challenge.
+In addition to being selected as a Kiplinger Fellow in Public Affairs Journalism at Ohio State University, and a Unity Ford Fellow, he has won honours for news innovation in the Knight Mozilla News Technology Design Challenge, Knight Mozilla News Innovation Challenge, and the African News Innovation Challenge.
 He was also a finalist for the OpenNews fellowship and a semifinalist in the Knight News Challenge.

 Saleem is regularly invited by conference organizers, media outlets, major corporations and schools to speak to them and offer strategic insight on virtual and augmented reality, technology developments and trends, issues and innovation in journalism, emergent and disruptive media, and professional and public communications.

 In a January 2007 news report from the Consumer Electronics Show in Las Vegas, Saleem introduced a new word to the English language that was rapidly adopted by the technology community and news media including the Wall Street Journal: Craplets.
 The term for unwanted, untested or problematic free and trial software that comes preinstalled on new computers quickly gained popularity, going from no references in Internet searches before the story ran on Jan.
 10, to some 100,000 references within weeks.